limagbz/top_billboard_songs_spotify/README.md

 ## Project Structure
 The project's structure is based on the [Cookiecutter Data Science Project Template](https://drivendata.github.io/cookiecutter-data-science/) by Driven Data.
 We recommend reading the documentation for a deep understanding on how it works and the benefits of this approach.
 For this project the organization occurs as folows:

     ├── LICENSE               <- Project's License of Use ├── README.md             <- This document
     ├── data
     │   ├── external          <- Data from third party sources.
     │   ├── interim           <- Intermediate data that has been transformed.
     │   ├── processed         <- The final, canonical data sets for study │   └── raw               <- The original, immutable data dump.
+    ├── BillboardSpotify.twbx <- Tableau Workbook
     ├── poetry.lock           <- Poetry file that configures the virtual environment ├── pyproject.toml        <- Build System file configuration (PEP 518)
     └── requirements.txt      <- The requirements file for reproducing the analysis environment